wandss/FileNetPEAPI/README.md

 - Reassign a task to other user,
 - Locks a task, so other users can’t interact with it while you're working,
 - Unlocks the task without saving any modifications,
+- Finishing the task,
+- Starting (Launching) a Workflow,

 ####Showing information from tasks:
 *You can iterate tasks:*